apurvasijaria/Banking-networks-and-contagion/README.md

 distribution for the number of links that a bank has against other banks, using the results of Bianconi (2009) that for uncorrelated networks, the maximum entropy distribution for the number of links is a Poisson distribution.
 Uncorrelated networks are those where the degrees of nodes are not correlated. for international banks Watts and Strogatz(1998) small world algorithm is adopted

+Some codes like fails.m and shockfails.m have codes for Prof.Agam's codes, they are yet to be modified.